ietf-wg-acme/acme/draft-ietf-acme-acme.md

 5. Verify that key authorization provided by the HTTP server matches the key authorization stored by the server.

 The server SHOULD follow redirects when dereferencing the URL.
+Clients might use redirects, for example, so that the response can be provided by a centralized certificate management server.
 See
 {{integrity-of-authorizations}} for security considerations related to redirects.